angelside/angelside/README.md

 # 💫 About Me

-👋 Hello there, this is Sevdalin.
+- 👋 Hello there, this is Sevdalin.
-🔭 I’m currently working on _[Ricoh supply cli tool](https://github.com/angelside/ricoh-supply-cli-py)_ (Python)
+- 🔭 I’m currently working on _Some CLI tools with Python_.
-🌱 I’m currently learning **Python**
+- 🌱 I’m currently learning **Python**.
-👨‍💻 All of my projects are available at [https://github.com/angelside](https://github.com/angelside?tab=repositories) and [https://github.com/orgs/juy](https://github.com/orgs/juy/repositories)
+- 👨‍💻 All of my projects are available at [https://github.com/angelside](https://github.com/angelside?tab=repositories).

 # 💻 Tech Stack